zifan-zhang/llm-refactoring-research/README.md

-# Beware of Refactoring Runaway: An Empirical Study of Tangled Refactorings in Coding Agents for Issue Resolution
+# "Refactoring Runaway": Understanding and Mitigating Tangled Refactorings in Coding Agents for Issue Resolution

 Reproduction guide for the experiment